-Transition Programs and Services
+Transition Programs and Supports

-Please review the NISTS 2020 Proposal Checklist for a detailed list of required information.
+Please review the Proposal Checklist for a detailed list of required information.
 All proposals must be submitted online using the University of North Georgia’s InfoReady Review platform.
 Presenters will be required to accept the terms of the Presenter Agreement prior to submitting their final proposal.

 Create an Account.
-Access the InfoReady Application Portal then click Register under the Login for Other Users section.
+Access the InfoReady Application Portal.
+Click the Login link in the top right corner of the screen then click the Register button under the "Login for Other Users" section.
 Provide your name, email, and password and click Create Account.
-(Users affiliated with the University of North Georgia should login using their UNG username and password.)
+If you've previously created an account, then your login information should still work.

 Confirm Account.
 After creating your account, you will receive an automated email requesting account confirmation.
 You must use the link provided in the email to verify your account and enable proposal submission.

 Log In.
 Access the InfoReady Application Portal and login using your newly created account under the "Login for Other Users" section.
-Select the "Call for Proposals NISTS 2020" application and follow the prompts to submit your session proposal.
+Select the "NISTS 2023 Call for Proposals" application and follow the prompts to submit your session proposal.